Advice on pet insurance - Teddington Vets

 Making a pet insurance claim

 At Alpha Vets, we are able to do direct claims with most insurers when the amount is over £500.
-Speak to our friendly Receptionists about insurance claims.
+Just pop in or give our friendly Receptionists a call.
 If we are not doing a direct claim on your behalf, this is the process you should follow:

 - Contact your insurer for a claim form – this may be available by email or download.